Context and ContextListener

 As stated above, the context contains all the references to the actual “meat” of LittleKt.
 The Context itself is just an interface that is implemented for each target platform.
 Through the access we can poll for input, add input processors, access the virtual file system, load assets through resources, store data, and even determine what platform it is currently running on run.

-The context also provides creating callbacks for certain events such as rendering, resizing, and disposing.
-We can add as many callbacks as we needed.
+The context also provides creating callbacks for certain events such as updating, resizing, and releasing.
+We can add as many callbacks as we need.
 They will be called in the order they were added.
 Anytime we subscribe to an event, it returns a callback that we can invoke to unsubscribe.

 override suspend fun Context.start() {